Picture of The Automotive Tester Team

 A red can of CRC Brakleen Brake Parts Cleaner

 THIS IS NOT A WHEEL CLEANER.
-We are including this product to prevent a common and extremely costly mistake.
+We are including this product to help you avoid a common and extremely costly mistake.
 CRC Brakleen is a powerful, non-flammable chlorinated solvent designed to clean raw metal brake components like calipers, rotors, and drums.
 It is incredibly aggressive and will strip paint, clear coats, and damage plastic or rubber almost instantly.
 Never, ever spray this on the finished surface of your wheels.

 👍 Pros: Exceptionally effective for cleaning raw metal brake parts during a brake job.